Industrial Solvents Trading License in Dubai

 The UAE's favourable fiscal environment further strengthens the case for establishing here.
 Qualifying free zone businesses pay zero corporate tax on eligible income, and re-exported goods attract no UAE customs duty.
 For solvent traders operating on volume-driven margins, these structural advantages translate directly into improved profitability and competitive pricing capability in target markets.

-What the Industrial Solvents Trading Licence Covers
+What the Industrial Solvents Trading License Covers

-Under this licence, permitted activities include the import, export, storage, distribution, and re-export of industrial solvents to both regional and international markets.
+Under this license, permitted activities include the import, export, storage, distribution, and re-export of industrial solvents to both regional and international markets.
 This breadth of permitted activity makes it suitable for traders operating across multiple supply chain roles, from direct importation through to third-party distribution and re-export logistics.

-Who Should Apply for This Licence
+Who Should Apply for This License

 Chemical wholesalers and distributors seeking a compliant UAE base from which to serve GCC and wider MENA markets